CourtneyCampany/wtc_seminar/wtc_talk/index.md

 > - checklist here of findings on leaf angle (king...for leaf temp control in hot dry regions, but occur in wetter regions )
 > - stomata on both sides ()
 > - sunfleck research focuses heavily on understory, but what about within the canopy
-> - Eucakpys tend to have a much sparser canopy than say a a oak tree, also everygreen so C gain year round
+> - Eucalpts tend to have a much sparser canopy than say a a oak tree, also everygreen so C gain year round
 > - enhancing light interception is so important in canopy C gain, and for us as we scale up

 ---&twocol bg:white